“I expected something remarkable but was not prepared for a scene of such wonder and beauty …

 Volcano Boat Tours

 Up to seven tours a day leave from the boat docks during summer months from 10 a.m. to 4 p.m. daily, weather permitting, July to mid-September.
-Tickets are $32 for adults, $21 for children ages 3 to 11.
 Drop-off at Wizard Island is available for an extra fee.
-Access to the dock is via the very steep Cleetwood Cove Trail, 2.2 miles round-trip.
+Access to the dock is via the very steep and strenuous Cleetwood Cove Trail, 2.2 miles round-trip.
 Tickets are sold only at the Cleetwood Cove Trailhead parking area.

 Can’t wait to go?
-You can satisfy your Crater Lake longing with a virtual visit.
-Click here for the Crater cam.
+You can satisfy your Crater Lake longing with a virtual visit via the park’s webcams.